M Dining + Bar M

 Manila's serious dining scene is more geographically dispersed than visitors expect.
 The city's restaurant geography requires decisions: BGC for the denser cluster of newer fine-dining projects, Makati CBD for more established addresses, and outliers further south like Linamnam in Parañaque or, in another direction, Asador Alfonso in Cavite.
 Within Makati, M Dining occupies a specific niche: it is the kind of restaurant that rewards a deliberate visit rather than a walk-in impulse, where the reservation is the first signal that the meal will be taken seriously.

-For visitors building a Manila itinerary around serious eating, M Dining pairs naturally with a different kind of evening than the larger tasting-menu experiences at the city's flagship Modern Filipino tables.
+For visitors building a Manila itinerary around serious eating, M Dining suits a different kind of evening than the city's larger tasting-menu experiences.
 Its Asian fusion orientation means the reference points shift: technique-forward dishes that draw on multiple culinary traditions rather than a single national identity.
 That distinction matters when planning across a multi-day visit.
-See our full Manila restaurants guide for the broader picture, and cross-reference with our Manila bars guide and hotels guide if you are structuring a longer stay.
-The Manila experiences guide and wineries guide round out the picture for those spending more than a weekend.

 Elsewhere in the Philippines, the serious-dining conversation extends beyond Metro Manila.
 Abaseria Deli & Cafe in Cebu and Bolero in Taguig represent the range of serious cooking distributed across the archipelago and its urban centers.
 Antonio's sits at the Western end of Manila's restaurant spectrum, offering a different reference point for a visit that wants range across culinary traditions.